1977 U.S. license plate

 bordered by Tennessee, Mississippi, Louisiana, Oklahoma, Texas, and Missouri

 Arkansas introduced a plain, red-on-white base plate in 1968, but by 1975 had added the legend Land of Opportunity to newly issued plates.
 A graphic plate was introduced in late 1977, while both all-embossed versions continued to be renewed through 1982.
-One unique feature of Arkansas plates of this era is that they issued a new month sticker each year that matched the colors of the year sticker.
+During this era, Arkansas, like Mississippi, issued a new month sticker each year that matched the colors of the year sticker.

 Oklahoma